-A student is able to check that the information recorded about him/her in the University’s central student records system is correct and where appropriate update this, using the University's online registration system, MyCampus.
-Further details about MyCampus can be found at www.gla.ac.uk/students/myglasgow/.
+A student is able to check that the information recorded about them in the University’s central student records system is correct and where appropriate update this, using the University's online registration system, MyCampus.
+Further details about MyCampus can be found at https://www.gla.ac.uk/myglasgow/students/.

 The University’s IT regulations expressly prohibit the use of the University’s IT equipment and infrastructure to access, to attempt to access, or to distribute material of a criminal, offensive or pornographic nature.
 Breaches will be subject to investigation and may result in disciplinary action and, in the event of contravention of law, referral to the police.

-The University reserves the right to use plagiarism detection systems, which may be externally based, in the interests of improving academic standards when assessing student work.
-These systems involve the processing of basic personal data when work is uploaded.
+The University reserves the right to use systems such as similarity checking to aid plagiarism detection in the interests of improving academic standards when assessing student work.
+These systems, which may be externally based, involve the processing of basic personal data when work is uploaded.
 This includes an individual’s name, e-mail address, and course details.
 The University shall preserve student confidentiality on any external systems e.g. Turnitin and will not identify student authors or release any student material held on such databases to any external party.